 Seasonal Coast Guard stations open for summer boating season

+The U.S. Coast Guard is opening seasonal stations in Massachusetts and Rhode Island for the summer boating season.
 The Coast Guard says Station Scituate in Scituate, Massachusetts, opens Monday and Station Block Island in New Shoreham, Rhode Island, opens Friday.
-The stations are each equipped with 29-foot response boats and crews that are available to respond 24 hours a day.

 Comments